Juanilandia78/test-Clearit/README.md

 # Laravel Docker Project - Clearit Test

 This project is a Laravel application running with Docker using MySQL, Nginx, and phpMyAdmin.

-It is structured for local development and testing.
+**Ticket Management System**
+A complete Laravel-based ticket management system designed to connect users and agents efficiently, featuring authentication, ticket workflows, documentation exchange, and basic notifications.

 ---